saulpw/visidata/README.md

 # Features for v1.0 (coming soon)

-- select and unselect rows by regex or python expression
+- select and unselect rows by python expression
 - sort rows by one or more columns
 - inner/outer/cross/diff join rows from multiple sheets by matching key columns
 - aggregate rows by key columns, rollup functions (mean/min/max) provided for other columns